 The Research Data Alliance’s vision is Researchers and innovators openly sharing data across technologies, disciplines, and countries to address the grand challenges of society

 The Research Data Alliance (RDA) is a community-driven organisation whose mission is to develop the social and technical data infrastructure needed to drive innovation surrounding data sharing and data interoperability.
-Established in 2013, RDA supports more than 7,500 international members representing 137 countries, has generated 24 recommendations and outputs (four of which are recognized as ICT technical specifications) with over 75 documented adoption cases (Nov 2018).
+Established in 2013, RDA supports more than 8,000 international members representing 137 countries, has generated 30 concrete outputs (eight of which are recognized as ICT technical specifications) with over 75 documented adoption cases (Feb 2019).

 The Research Data Alliance enables data to be shared across barriers through outputs developed by focused Working Groups and Interest Groups, formed of volunteer experts from around the world and drawn from academia, private sector and government.
 Participation in RDA is open to anyone who agrees to its guiding principles of openness, consensus, balance, harmonisation, with a community driven and non-profit approach.

 RDA has a grass-roots, inclusive approach covering all data lifecycle stages, engaging data producers, users and stewards, addressing data exchange, processing, and storage.
 It has succeeded in creating the neutral social platform where international research data experts meet to exchange views and to agree on topics including social hurdles on data sharing, education and training challenges, data management plans and certification of data repositories, disciplinary and interdisciplinary interoperability, as well as technological aspects.

 “At their core, libraries in the information age provide a public means of accessing knowledge.
 People will come to see libraries as places to create the future, not just learn about the present.”David Pescovitz, research director at the Institute for the Future .